zanlaihu/english-resume/index.md

 Thank you for taking the time to read my resume.
 For more information, please visit:<br>
 personal website: [https://zanlaihu.github.io/blog](https://zanlaihu.github.io/blog)<br>
-Looking forward to the opportunity to work with you.
+Looking forward to having the opportunity to work with you.